sbutori/aws-saa-03-notes/demos/1_Course Fundamentals and AWS Accounts/4_demo-access-key-creating-configuring.md

 SECURITY REMINDER: Never share your SECRET KEY.
 If leaked, delete and create new set of keys and re-configure in CLI

-TIP: If after you Configure CLI with credentials, you can delete the credential files (CSVs)
+TIP: After you Configure CLI with credentials, you can delete the credential files (CSVs)